-WordPress is a platform for developing a website which allows the user (you) to log-in and change it.
+WordPress is a platform for developing a website that allows the user (you) to log in and change it.
 It was developed to make it easy to create a basic website or blog but has such a level of customization that it is often used to create more complex sites.
 WordPress is therefore a “CMS” or Content Management System.

-There are advantages and disadvantages to WordPress being used as a platform to build your websiie which include (and this is not an exhaustive list)
+There are advantages and disadvantages to WordPress being used as a platform to build your website which include (and this is not an exhaustive list)